negiiirah/Literature-Review-On-Conveyor-Belt-Digitalization-/README.md

 2. Enter the search term in the 2 text fields as shown below with search in Full Text Only and year from 2017 to 2023 as shown below.

 ![alt text](https://github.com/ETCE-LAB/sustainable-daos-survey/blob/main/ieee.png?raw=true)
-3. On the top right choose the export option and click format as CSV.
+3. After choosing select All on Page on the left, click on the top right export option and choose format as CSV.

 ![alt text](https://github.com/ETCE-LAB/sustainable-daos-survey/blob/main/ieee_result.png?raw=true)